Thank you for reading and reviewing! I hope you enjoy this chapter.

 "I was scared there for a minute," Katara confessed softly.
 "I was afraid you two would have seriously hurt one another."

 Katara lowered her eyes with a blush at the intensity in Zuko's golden orbs as he continued to gaze at her and she bit her lip.
-The firebender watched as she nibbled on her lower plump lip and he was once again consumed with the strong desire to press his lips to her own, to take her in his arms…to love her for the rest of his life and never let go.
+The firebender watched as she nibbled on her plump lower lip and he was once again consumed with the strong desire to press his lips to hers, to take her in his arms…to love her for the rest of his life and never let go.

-He closed his eyes in pleasure as the soothing cool liquid touched his flesh and sealed his wound, loving the sensation of Katara's small hands running across his chest just like they did when Azula struck him.
+He closed his eyes in pleasure as the soothing cool liquid touched his flesh and sealed his wound.
+He loved the sensation of Katara's small hands running across his chest just like they did when Azula struck him.
 He enjoyed the feeling of relaxation and ease that came over him for finally admitting what his true feelings for the wonderful and beautiful waterbender were.